 - Highly differentiated and innovative by offering a unique product, technology, or technique.

-- Demonstrates company growth, ideally supported by numerical data like funding and sponsorship, acquisitions, and hiring trends.
+- Demonstrates criteria growth, ideally supported by numerical data like funding and sponsorship, acquisitions, and hiring trends.

 - Active external enthusiasm and press.